 Vienna is less than 700 km from Warsaw.
 It’s a 7-8 hours drive.
 A plane takes just over an hour.
 This is quite convenient if your project requires the app developers temporary presence on the spot in Austria.
 It also works the other way round.
 In a few hours, you can be there to have a face to face conversation in Poland.

 Time zone + EU membership

 Both Austria and Poland are in the Central European Time Zone (CEST).
 This is very convenient for cooperation between the two countries in terms of arranging meetings and seamless communication.
 In addition, the European Union membership means being subject to the same European legislation, which may help to build trust.

 Austrians and Poles have a lot in common.
 It would be difficult to find some serious differences because the way Poles and polish companies work is very similar to the Austrian model.
 Respect for similar values and the same organizational culture are the premises that indicate the potential for good cooperation.

 Value for money

 The Polish economy is growing, but labor costs remain significantly lower than in Austria.
 If you are considering using Polish programmers’ services, you can safely estimate that outsourcing to Poland will prove cost-effective.
 Lower hourly rates of developers do not necessarily mean inferior quality.
-Polish developers use the latest technologies, along with the methods and processes, which can significantly reduce the price of the project.
+Polish developers use the latest technologies, along with the methods and processes, which can significantly reduce app development cost.

 Learning from Austrian entrepreneurs experience, I found out that in their opinion on custom software development by Polish software houses is that they are professionals who know their work, are reliable and passionate.
 However, according to their opinion, nationality does not matter much in the IT industry.
 Therefore, this particular issue should not be a deciding factor when considering cooperation.
 Other, more objective variables like location, cultural similarities or time zones seem more significant.
 According to many opinions, Poland is a great country to outsource IT to, in general.